CAFxX/oversky/README.md

 When done, request `oversky.php?action=setup` from your browser.
 If no error is reported and you're redirected to the welcome page you should now have a working oversky instance.

+## Bootstrapping
+Once you have a working instance, you need to connect it to the oversky DHT.
+Until autodiscovery is implemented, you'll need to find another instance that is already connected to the oversky DHT.
+Then, by requesting `oversky.php?action=hostdiscovery&host=<URL of instance>` that instance will be added to the known hosts list.

+## Registering files
+To add a local file or HTTP resource to the DHT, request `oversky.php?action=register&location=<file or URL>`.
+A copy of the file (or resource identified by the URL) will be created in the working private directory, and the file will be uniquely identified by the SHA-256 hash of its contents.

+## Geting files
+To get a file you can request `oversky.php?action=get&key=<SHA-256 hash of file>` on any instance of the oversky DHT.